FAQs for PAR-22-169: Novel Assays to Address Translational Gaps in Treatment Development (UG3/UH3)

-- To identify measures as translational assays for testing potential new drug and device therapies and their targets across preclinical development and in early human studies.
+- To identify neurophysiological measures as translational assays for testing potential new drug and device therapies and their targets across preclinical development and in early human studies.

 - To identify measures where performance between the preclinical species and humans is dissimilar, thus establishing a firm basis for limiting predictions of clinical effects based on preclinical findings.

 2. Do all applications require both the UG3 and UH3 phases?